An Anglo-Orthodox Journey

 When I finished the programs at the International Academy of Music at the age of 19, I worked for a short time as Mr. Gothard’s personal assistant in Chicago, and learned about running a conservative Christian organization and the importance of Christian Counseling.
 One day, Mr. Gothard laid hands on me and blessed me to continue his vision for education and discipleship.
 I never forgot his blessing.

-After I finished this stint at Oak Brook Headquarters, I was invited by my father’s friend, Dr. P.D.
+After I finished this sojourn at Oak Brook Headquarters, I was invited by my father’s friend, Dr. P.D.
 Cherian, to come to India to teach music and hymn-writing while studying at South India Baptist Bible College and Seminary.
 My father felt that it would be good to learn missions in a controlled environment and to study under the strict watch of a well-trusted friend.
 I transferred credits from both the School of the Scriptures and the International Academy of Music, and graduated after two years of intermittent study with a Masters of Sacred Music.
 My Master’s thesis became the textbook for SIBBC’s Christian Music 101-201 courses.

 In India I met my first group of "non-Western Christians", the “Syro-Malabar” and Mar Thoma Christian, and their mere existence and calm, loving way of being shook me to my core.
 This helped me to see Christianity as universally true, not just an expression of Western Culture or history, and helped me to fully dedicate myself to the path of Christian Faith that my parents had so faithfully raised me to walk.
 I still have wistful memories of the Indian Christians who had so deeply impressed me, and who, to this moment, seem to inhabit an inner space within my thought.
 I still sing the Aramaic and Malayam hymns that I learned from my friends and roommates, an expression of an indigenous, Asian Christianity in the language of Christ Himself!
 My favorite is the ancient hymn that Indian Christians sing every liturgy to an ancient Hebrew melody - “We give you praise, O Lord of All, We give you thanks, O Jesus Christ; You raise our bodies into life, You are the Savior of our souls!”